prateek0221/video_streaming/README.md

 # video_streaming
-this project is created using socket programming in python
+This project has been created using Socket Programming in python.